-Our safeguarding team is made up of Mrs H Sandy-Sharpe as our Designated Safeguarding Lead.
-Mrs R Pickard, Mr A Williams, Mrs H Lal, Mrs G Curtis, Miss L Moscetano, Mrs S Lee, Mrs L Cottis and Ms S Halford are our Vice Designated Safeguarding Leads.
+Our safeguarding team is made up of Mrs R Pickard as our Designated Safeguarding Lead.
+Mr A Williams, Mrs H Lal, Mrs G Curtis, Mrs L Moscetano, Mrs S Lee and Mrs L Cottis are our Vice Designated Safeguarding Leads.

 All schools in Leicester City and Leicestershire are part of a safeguarding initiative which aims to improve outcomes for children and families affected by domestic violence and abuse.
 Please read this letter to find out more.
 Operation Encompass Letter

 All of our DSL’s have completed the ‘Operation Encompass Key adult briefing’ training.